stratum/stratum/stratum/hal/bin/barefoot/README.run.md

 ### Cleaning up `tofino-model` interfaces

-To remove the interfaces created when `tofino-model` starts, you can run the following (with `sudo` if not running as root):
+To remove the interfaces created when the `tofino-model` container starts, you can run the following (with `sudo` if not running as root):

 ```bash
 ip link show | egrep -o '(veth[[:digit:]]+)' | sort -u | \